frnsys/bkup/readme.md

 remote machine's `repos` directory.
 Then it calls the `backitup.pony` on the remote machine (see below).

+Takes an optional `delete` argument which will delete files no longer on the local machine (i.e. a destructive sync).

 ---

 `backitup.pony`

-Backs up the remote machine to the `outerspace` ext HDD.
-This includes the remote machine's `tv` directory, but does NOT include its `backup` directory.
+Backs up the remote machine's `repos`, `archives`, and `tv` to the `outerspace` ext HDD.
+This does NOT include its `backup` directory.

 Takes an optional `delete` argument which will delete files no longer on the local machine (i.e. a destructive sync).